raceintospace/raceintospace/README.md

 ## Mac OS X

+Building is supported on MacOS 15 and later, on Apple chips.

 You need CMake, which is readily obtained from [Homebrew](http://mxcl.github.com/homebrew/), which you probably have anyway.
-The only external dependency needed is `sdl`:
+You also need `pkg-config`, if you don't have it already.
+The only external dependency needed is `sdl`.

-    $ brew install cmake sdl
+    $ brew install cmake sdl pkg-config

 CMake and vcpkg automatically handle all other dependencies.